snap-research/sds/README.md

 - [ ] State dict management.
 - [x] Can we construct a remote S3 index in parallel?
 - [x] Construct an index for a local/remote directory.
-- [ ] Sometimes, we can have less raw index files that nodes.
+- [x] Sometimes, we can have less raw index files that nodes.
 - [x] Missing fields should be populated in the dataloader or index meta or where?
 (I guess, they should automatically be filled with `None` in the index).
+- [x] Re-slice indicies based on sample counts and number of nodes.

 ### TODOs for V2.5
 - [ ] SQLite index instead of parquet.